- More than 200 warranted and trainee honorary fishery officers (HFOs) work around New Zealand.

 Training for new officers

-All new HFOs get extensive formal training to help them do their job.
-They'll spend about 80 hours patrolling and training under close supervision before becoming a warranted HFO.
+All new HFOs receive extensive formal training.
+They will spend about 80 hours patrolling and training under close supervision before becoming a warranted HFO.

 Meet some of our volunteers